-November 3, 2017
+November 27, 2017

-Mr
+Mrs. Avery Murray

-South Coast Pharmacy
+South Avenue Pharmacy

+Shop 2-6, South Avenue

+Kingston 10

-Dear Mrs. Hayden:
+Dear Mrs. Murray:

-Let me introduce you to our new and exciting document processing software, "AutoScan"
+Let me introduce you to our new and exciting document processing software, AutoScan

 AutoScan will allow you to scan and save all your documents, then easily retrieve them for later use.
 It is like having your very own electronic filing cabinet.
-Scan your receipts, invoices, job applications, resumes, just about everything paper.
+Scan your receipts, invoices, job applications, résumés, just about everything paper.

-The primary goal of "AutoScan" is to transition you to a paperless ofice.
+The primary goal of AutoScan is to transition you to a paperless office.

-Document processing is just the first of a four-phase project.
+Document processing is only the first of a four-phase project.
 While I cannot divulge the offerings of the other phases, they are guaranteed to be game-changers for your business.

-Your full support and involvement are required.
-What this means is that your software support cost will be revised to $75,000 per annum.
-To provide some perspective; a document imaging software is quoted in United States dollars and start above $800 and reach up to $30,000.
-This excludes the additional annual maintenance cost.
-The proposed (Jamaican dollars) cost will continue to cover the support of the Automated Pharmacy.
+Your full support and involvement are of utmost importance.
+What this means is that your software support cost would be revised to $18,000 JMD per quarter.
+To provide some perspective: document imaging software is often quoted in US dollars and prices start above $800 and reach up to $30,000.
+These quotes noticeably exclude the annual maintenance cost.
+Our proposed cost, on the other hand, will continue to cover the support of the Automated Pharmacy.

 Your early participation, will provide the added benefit of phase two without further cost, and will accelerate its implementation.
-As a bonus, you will be provided with the added features immediately:
+As a bonus, you will receive the added SMS features immediately, which will allow you to:

-The ability to send SMS, welcome messages to new customers.
+Send welcome messages to new customers.

-The ability to send SMS to remind customers of repeat prescription.
+Send reminders to customers of repeat prescription.

-The ability to send SMS to customers having birthdays.
+Send celebratory messages to customers on their birthdays

-I am anticipating your immediate take-up of this offer, considering that it would greatly help me to assist you in taking your business to the next level and to set you above and beyond your competition.
-This offer expires on November 30, 2017.
+I am anticipating your immediate take-up of this offer, as it would greatly help me to assist you in taking your business to the next level and to set you above and beyond your competition.
+This offer expires on December 15, 2017.

 I await your timely and favourable response.